Travel and General Information

 Currency

-The unit of currency in Sweden is SEK.
+The currency in Sweden is SEK.

 Electricity